Michigan Minimum Coverage Car Insurance: Requirements and Costs (August 2024)

 Repairs for weather-related accidents or if you were hit by an animal

-The table reflects Michigan's state minimum car insurance requirements, including bodily injury, property damage, and personal injury protection.
+The table reflects Michigan's minimum car insurance requirements, including bodily injury, property damage and personal injury protection.
 Coverage specifics depend on an individual's policy terms and conditions.

 Average Cost of Minimum Coverage Car Insurance in Michigan

 Age plays a significant role in the cost of minimum coverage car insurance.
-In Michigan, drivers aged between 22 and 29 face the highest premiums due to insurers viewing them as higher risk with less driving experience.
+In Michigan, drivers aged 22 to 29 face the highest premiums because insurers view them as higher risk with less driving experience.

-The table illustrates the average minimum coverage car insurance costs in Michigan for different age groups, highlighting the annual and monthly premiums for each category.
+The table below shows Michigan's average minimum coverage car insurance costs for different age groups.

 Cheapest Companies for Minimum Coverage Car Insurance in Michigan